Locations:

 Infections

-Some viral and bacterial infections can trigger polyarthritis.
-Your body’s immune response to the virus or bacteria can be too strong or catch your joints in the crossfire of fighting the infection and trigger polyarthritis.
-Some infections that can lead to polyarthritis include:
+Some viral infections or bacterial infections can trigger polyarthritis (viral arthritis or reactive arthritis).
+Your body’s response to the virus or bacteria may be too strong or may catch your joints in the crossfire.
+Some infections that can trigger polyarthropathy include:

 Diagnosis and Tests